umbraco/rfcs/cms/0022-ui-library.md

 PR specific for adding a new Element  will first be accepted(merged) when it lives up to these criteria:

 - Element name must be prefixed with “UUI-”
-- Elements must have tests and pass those.
+- Elements must have tests and pass those
 - Elements must pass the basic accessibility test
-- Elements must be represented through a story in Storybook.
+- Elements must be represented through a story in Storybook
+- Elements must follow the Umbraco look and feel
 - Source-code must follow the ES-lint rules

 #### Publishing and versioning